Exact analytical solutions in inhomogeneous magnetic fields for linear asteroseismic waves

 \section{Model}

-We do a straightforward calculation of an idealized problem: the properties of linear waves in a stratified isothermal plasma, permeated with magnetic field.
-The equations of motion of the plama is given by the MHD equations~\cite[see, e.g.,][]{choudhuri1998physics} with uniform gravity, $\bm{g}$, acting in the negative $z$ direction as:
+Consider the equations of motion for magnetized plamas within the framework of magnetohydrodynamics ~\cite[see, e.g.,][]{choudhuri1998}, with a uniform gravity $\bm{g}$ acting vertically downward:

-Here $\rho$, $\UU$, $P$, and $\BB$ are the density, the velocity, the pressure, and the magnetic field respectively. $\JJ=(1/\mun)\curl\BB$ is the current density. \EEq{eq:cont}, \eqref{eq:mom}, and \eqref{eq:induction} are respectively the continuity equation, the momentum equation, and the induction equation.
-As the equations of MHD are a consequence of Maxwell's equations, we also have,
+where $\rho$, $\UU$, $P$, and $\BB$ are the density, the velocity, the pressure, and the magnetic field, respectively.
+The current density is $\JJ=\curl\BB/\mun$ with $\mun$ denoting the permittivity of the vacuum.
+Equations~\eqref{eq:cont} and \eqref{eq:induction} are respectively the continuity equation and the induction equation.
+These equations are supplemented with

-To simplify our notation, we have written the momentum equation in tensor notation and the other two in vector notation.
-The second rank tensor $\dab$ is the Kroneker delta and the third rank tensor $\eabc$ is the Levi-Civita tensor.
-We have used SI units where $\mun$ denotes the permittivity of vacuum.
-We have also ignored all dissipative effects -- viscosity and electrical resistance of the plasma.
-These equations must be supplemented by an equation of state, which we assume is the ideal gas equation of state,

-where $c_s$ and $\gamma_{ad}$ are the speed of sound and adiabatic index of the gas.
-We study this problem under isothermal condition, i.e., the speed of sound, $\cs$, is a constant.
+Dissipative effects such as plasma viscosity and resistivity are ignored for asteroseismic waves.
+These equations must be augmented by an equation of state, which we consider to be an isothermal condition.
+Consequently, the ideal gas law suggests that the sound speed $\cs$, given by